-BWMC states that MedStar Hospitals falsely raise the issue of non-compliance with the Joint Commission's Proposed Requirements for Comprehensive Cardiac Center Certification Program ("CCCM").
+BWMC states that the MedStar Hospitals falsely raise the issue of non-compliance with the Joint Commission's Proposed Requirements for Comprehensive Cardiac Center Certification Program ("CCCM").
 BWMC states that the CCCM is a proposed certification program, "not yet adopted."
-BWMC goes on to provide a review of the CCCM resources requirements and asserts that BWMC's staffing plan for cardiac surgery includes these resources or that the resources are currently available (DI #42GF, p.
+BWMC reviews the CCCM resources requirements and asserts that BWMC's staffing plan for cardiac surgery either includes these resources or that the resources are currently available at the hospital.
+(DI #42GF, p.
 24).

-53 Presumed to be annual case volumes.
+61 Presumed to be annual case volumes.

 BWMC refutes AAMC's claim concerning the replacement operating room project approved in 2015 as a component of this BWMC application for cardiac surgery.
 It states that cardiac surgery will be performed in two ORs currently in place and approved almost six years ago.
-It outlines recent trends in surgical case volume to make the point that it has sufficient OR capacity to implement the proposed program and provides projections of OR capacity and use intended to make the same point (DI #42GF, pp. 24-26).
+It outlines recent trends in surgical case volume to make the point that it has sufficient OR capacity to implement the proposed program and provides projections of OR capacity and use intended to make the same point.
+(DI #42GF, pp. 24-26).

-BWMC responds to the AAMC comment concerning the impact of reduced charity care on global budget revenue by stating that the comment is unsupported and that the provision cited by AAMC as a basis for the comment does not exist in the UMMS GBR Agreement with HSCRC.
+BWMC states that AAMC's comment concerning the impact of reduced charity care on global budget revenue is unsupported and that the provision cited by AAMC as a basis for the comment does not exist in UMMS' GBR agreement with HSCRC.
 BWMC states that the decrease in charity care has had "no material adverse effect on revenue."
 (DI #42GF, pp. 26-27).

-AAMC has shown that it could establish a cardiac surgery program and there would be little or no risk that implementation of the program would cause AAMC to generate losses from its hospital operations.
-However, AAMC has projected that, based on HSCRC policy with respect to recognizing additional revenue deriving from shifts in service volume from one hospital to another, the revenue AAMC would add as a direct effect of providing cardiac surgery will be less than the expenses of providing this new service.
+AAMC has shown that it could establish a cardiac surgery program with little or no risk that implementation of the program would cause AAMC to generate losses from its hospital operations.
+AAMC has projected, however, that based on HSCRC policy with respect to recognizing additional revenue deriving from shifts in service volume from one hospital to another, the revenue AAMC would add as a direct effect of providing cardiac surgery will be less than the expenses of providing this new service.
 This creates a problem with respect to finding this application in compliance with this standard, based on the documentation requirement in subparagraph (b)(iv) and is thus, not surprisingly, the central issue with respect to financial feasibility addressed by both applicants and other interested parties in this review.

 I find that AAMC has documented the assumptions it used in modeling revenues and expenses at the utilization levels projected.
-I found, earlier in this Recommended Decision,54 that AAMC could reach the minimum case volume required for a cardiac surgery program, primarily based on a hospital service area-level analysis.
+I found, earlier in this Revised Recommended Decision, that AAMC could reach the minimum case volume required for a cardiac surgery program, primarily based on a hospital service area-level analysis.
 AAMC documented that its utilization projections are consistent with historic trends in the use of cardiac surgery by its service area population, as required by this standard.
 If AAMC achieves a case volume of 200 cases per year but is unable to significantly surpass this service volume in the first few years of operation, the information and analysis provided in this review indicates that, fundamentally, the pattern outlined in the previous paragraph will hold.
 That is, AAMC will not be able to account for higher cardiac surgery revenue than expenses under the current HSCRC policy for adjustment of GBR to account for inter-hospital case volume shifts but the marginal change in revenues and expenses will be unlikely to make the hospital's overall operation unfeasible.
 Less revenue will be realized at lower case volumes and it is quite possible that operating losses could be nominally and/or proportionally larger, depending on whether AAMC is successful in managing expenses in line with volume.
 AAMC projects an average of 322 cases in the first three years of operation.